stanislavbrtna/SDA_OS/Docs/sda_time.md

 Return: [num]Years
 #### Timer API

 System timer will call the callback after given time, it will wake up the app if it is in the background.
+You can push app to foreground by calling sys.os.arise(); from the callback.
 ##### Set timer
     sys.time.setTimer([num]time_ms, [str]callaback);
 Sets the timer.